 State Licensure Boards

-Each state has its own physical therapy licensure board responsible for regulating and granting licenses to practice.
+Each state has its own physical therapy licensure board that regulates and grants licenses to practice.
 These boards outline the specific requirements, application processes, and renewal procedures for physical therapists within their jurisdiction.
-It’s important to research and contact the respective state board for accurate and up-to-date information.
+Researching and contacting the respective state board for accurate and up-to-date information is important.

 Additional Requirements